seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-14.md

 as in the case of that quasi rope.

-The tenseness between winding and unwinding, arising out of that grasp in the middle, is comparable to what is called *bhavasaṅkhāra*, "preparations for existence". *Saṅkhārā*, or preparations, are said to be dependent on *avijjā*, or ignorance.
+The tenseness between winding and unwinding, arising out of that grasp in the middle, is comparable to what is called *bhavasaṅkhāra*, 'preparations for existence'. *Saṅkhārā*, or preparations, are said to be dependent on *avijjā*, or ignorance.

 Now we can form an idea of the relationship between these two even from this